musabalfarizi/jojonomic/README.md

 ```
 You must validate every request by their JWT token.
 If the token is valid, you can use that information for authorize the document service.
 You can createw your own JWT Token builder for the test.

+## Database and Programming Language
+Use Go and MongoDB.
+Make sure to comply SOLID Principle.
+Put all configuration in environment variable.
+Use https://github.com/joho/godotenv for load environment from a file.

 ## Endpoints
 ### Root List
 Get list of a root of document.
 The responses will show all document and folder from the user's company.
 The company_id is provided by jwt token.